-A common argument over security deposit reduction relates to carpet.
+A common argument over security deposit reduction relates to the carpet.
 Landlords are upset about stains and damages to the carpet that might hinder future tenants from renting.
 Tenants claim the carpets are old and worn down anyways.
 Can a landlord charge for carpet replacement?

-To fully embrace this far-to-frequent argument, first learn the difference between normal wear and tear and damaged carpets.
+To fully embrace this far-to-frequent argument, first, learn the difference between normal wear and tear and damaged carpets.

 Normal Wear and Tear